AniolSala/tetris_in_pure_C/README.md

 # Tetris

-Implementation of Tetris game using pure C and the library SDL.
+Implementation of Tetris game using C and the library SDL.

 Controls: